 LinkedIn has been the most efficient in terms of connecting to influencers.
-All you need to do is to ask your first-hand connection to introduce you:
+All you need to do is to ask your first-tier connection to introduce you:

 This usually works because people feel obliged to respond when they are asked by a person who knows them well.

-If you target a blog or a company rather than a specific person (or if the specific influencer is not on LinkedIn at all but his company is), you can use Linkedin-based tool called My Web Career.
-It will show you how you are connected to any company:
+If you target a blog or a company rather than a specific person (or if the specific influencer is not on LinkedIn at all but his company is), you can use Linkedin company search.
+You can even select connection tier you want to see in your search results:

 Quick tip: even if your current contact may be no longer involved with the company in question, chances are he has left plenty of colleagues there (especially if he was there for quite some time).
 So use the above chart to find second-hand contacts in the business you are interested in.

 Here’s the truth: Twitter is not the best tool for the first-time connection.
 There’s too much clutter to get a proper first introduction to the important and busy person.

 Twitter is great for subtle reminders and follow-ups though.
 So, after you get properly introduced in the step above, don’t forget to follow the same person on Twitter (and probably add him to the corresponding list to quickly find later).